 Formerly the State Farm First Year Retreat, this event historically took place at Camp

 Saginaw, a local camp found in lower Chester County.
-This past year, it was called Ram Camp.
+This past year, it was called Ram Pride and was held here on campus.
 Exposure to outstanding nationally known leadership speakers, peer groups, and opportunities to “get to know” and appreciate being a part of the West Chester University “family” are all featured prominently in this experience.
+Information about this event can be found by going to the website www.wcupa.edu/soar

 As a continuation of leadership learning from those who have completed the Leadership Challenge, the Executive Leadership Series, or have achieved Certified Student Leader status, the Global Leadership Series was created.
 This five-part series explores an individual’s desire to understand the impact leadership has on our global community.
 Programs on topics such as Global Diversity, Social Justice, Environment and sustainability, Global Ethics and Global Resources will be the cornerstones of these programs.